Mihai-did-it/ai-stockmarket-ML-pipeline/IMPROVEMENTS.md

-# 💡 Suggestions for Improving This Project
+# 💡 Future Improvements & Extensions

-This document provides concrete suggestions for enhancing the Stock Market ML Pipeline, organized by difficulty level.
-These are great ideas to discuss in interviews when asked "How would you improve this?"
+This document outlines my ideas for enhancing this Stock Market ML Pipeline, organized by difficulty level.
+These are directions I'm considering for future development and great talking points for interviews when asked "How would you improve your project?"

+> **Note**: As the creator of this project, I designed it to be extensible.
+Here are the improvements I'm planning or would implement given more time.

 ---